adamrbehrman/adamrbehrman.github.io/resume.md

 - I was a tutor for Elon's Computer Science  curriculum.
 I got my CRLA certification (Level 1) in Spring 2019.
 - I created and taught the Hour of Code class at Burlington Housing Authority's After-School Care.
 Through this, I was able to teach ~20 elemetary/middle schoolers how to create and deploy their own mobile applications using MIT App Inventor.

+## Hobbies

+I enjoy life a lot.
+Here are some of the things I like to do the most while I'm here on Earth:
+- I am an avid origamist (yes, it's a word)
+- I produce music (shameless plug for [my SoundCloud](https://soundcloud.com/miser3blade))
+- I design and build mobile applications

 ### TL;DR

 I'm a junior studying Computer Science at Elon University.